pantsudev/krkrz_ecosystem_guide/README.md

 ## KAGEX
 KAGEX is an extension of KAG3 by [wtnbgo](https://github.com/wtnbgo)/Watanabe Go.
 Some other extensions exist for KAG3 which are incompatible/mutually exclusive with KAGEX, but in practice
 KAGEX is by far the most common choice for developers.
-You can tell whether a game uses KAGEX by by the
+You can tell whether a game uses KAGEX by the
-existence of a plugin called `KAGParserEx.dll` or multiple system scripts beginning named `KAGEnv*.tjs`.
+existence of a plugin called `KAGParserEx.dll` or multiple system scripts named `KAGEnv*.tjs`.
 KAGEX has been documented quite extensively by [sakano](https://github.com/sakano)/Naoya Komatsu.
 - KAGEX3 Source tree: https://github.com/krkrz/krkr2/tree/master/kirikiri2/branches/kag3ex3 (Frozen copy)
 - KAGEX3 Class diagram: http://blog-imgs-43.fc2.com/k/a/s/kasekey/kag3ex3_class.png